Course and Exam Description

 - The school ensures that each student has a college-level human geography textbook (in print or electronic format) for individual use inside and outside of the classroom.
 The textbook is supplemented when necessary to meet the curricular requirements.

 - The school provides a collection of maps, atlases, and other resource materials (including data sources, case studies, mapping resources, and news media) for use by students.

 The list below represents examples of textbooks that meet the curricular requirements of AP Human Geography.
-The list is not exhaustive and the texts listed should not be regarded as endorsed, authorized, recommended, or approved by the College Board.
+The list is not exhaustive and the texts listed should not be regarded as endorsed, authorized, recommended, or approved by College Board.
 Not using a book from this list does not mean that a course will not receive authorization.
-Syllabi submitted as part of the AP Course Audit process will be evaluated holistically, with textbooks considered along with supplementary, supporting resources to confirm that the course as a whole provides students with the content delineated in the curricular requirements of the AP Course Audit.
+Syllabi submitted as part of the AP Course Audit process will be evaluated holistically, with textbooks considered along with supplementary resources to confirm that the course as a whole provides students with the content delineated in the curricular requirements of the AP Course Audit.

 - Bjelland, Mark, Daniel R. Montello, Jerome Fellman, Arthur Getis, and Judith Getis.
 Human Geography: Landscapes of Human Activities.
-New York: McGraw-Hill, 2013.
+New York, NY: McGraw-Hill, 2020.

 - Fouberg, Erin H. and Alexander B. Murphy.
 Human Geography: People, Place, and Culture.
 Hoboken, NJ: John Wiley and Sons, 2020.

 - Knox, Paul L., and Sallie Marston.
 Human Geography: Places and Regions in Global Context.
 Upper Saddle River, NJ: Prentice Hall, 2016.

 - Norton, William.
 Human Geography.
-New York: Oxford University Press, 2014.
+New York, NY: Oxford University Press, 2016.

 - Rubenstein, James M. The Cultural Landscape: An Introduction to Human Geography.
-Upper Saddle River, NJ: Prentice Hall, 2016.
+Upper Saddle River, NJ: Pearson, 2020.